r-spatial/r-spatial.org/_posts/2016-02-14-gstat-variogram-fitting.markdown

     ## 1   Nug 0.2141508   0.0000
     ## 2   Sph 0.6200691 514.4008

+fills the `NA` values with the initial values.

-Providing a list of unparameterized models to `vgm` creates a list,
+Providing more than one model to `vgm` returns a list,

     vgm(c("Sph", "Exp"))